 Insurance Considerations

 Verify your aircraft insurance allows safety pilot operations.
 Some policies require all pilots to be named or meet specific experience requirements.
-Both pilots should be listed on the insurance or meet open pilot warranty requirements.
-The PIC designation affects coverage—the policy may require the PIC to meet certain minimums.
+The PIC designation affects coverage.
+Review both pilots medical certificates and flight reviews to ensure compliance.

 Common Mistakes to Avoid